Haven-Rau/Pokemon_Catching_Adventure/README.md

 );
 ```

-#### Pokeball -
+#### Pokéball -

-We also need to add the Pokeball data to be later returned to Python when catching Pokemon.
+We also need to add the Pokéball data to be later returned to Python when catching Pokemon.

 ```sql
 create table pokeball